andreas-theo/rpm-emacs-git/README.md

 # Emacs-pgtk-git
-This is a fork of Wojtek242-RPM's Emacs RPM build.
+This is a fork of Wojtek242-RPM's and A6GibKm's Emacs RPM builds.
 It tracks Emacs' development branch and builds Emacs with the pgtk flag.